 Since two large slips closed the road on 24 April 2017, the evening before Anzac Day, the Transport Agency has:

 There is a slip known as the ‘Anzac’ slip 6.4km from the Woodville end of the gorge.
 Around 10,000m3 material was removed from this site and the road has been repaired.

 There is another slip at ‘Kerry’s Wall’ 4.5km from the Ashhurst turnoff on SH3.
 Around 5,000m3 was removed from this site.

 Since Anzac Day, there have been three smaller slips at these same two locations.

 Subsequently sometime on the weekend of 23–24 July 2017 there was another large slip about 500 metres from the locked gate at the Ashhurst end of the gorge.
 Approximately 10,000m3 of material, including large boulders, fell on the road.
 This slip has also caused significant damage to a bridge.

 In late 2017 and early 2018, there have been further cracks and slips of varying sizes.

-Approximately 7,600 vehicles on average used the SH3 gorge route every day when it was open.
-Approximately 1,100 of these vehicles were trucks.
+About 7,600 vehicles on average used the SH3 gorge route every day when it was open and about 1,100 of these vehicles were trucks.

 It is Transport Agency policy to consider tolling for any new road.
 Any consideration of tolling will take into account the requirements of the Land Transport Management Act and Crown Entities Act, and include a wide range of factors, as set out in our tolling policy.

-In the case of the Te Ahu a Turanga project, this new road is connecting a “broken” link in the State Highway network, rather than providing an alternative route, and this will be taken into account in the consideration of tolling.
+In the case of the Te Ahu a Turanga project, this new road is connecting a ‘broken’ link in the State Highway network, rather than providing an alternative route, so this will be taken into account in the consideration of tolling.